Cracked Or Broken Fillings: A Dental Emergency

 What causes fillings to crack, break, or even fall out?
 You can’t always blame it on corn nuts or Jolly Ranchers – those might just have been the final factors.

-Common reasons for fillings failing or falling out include:
+Common reasons for fillings failing or falling out include the following:

 • dental decay that formed under the filling